In Essentials Unity

 I don’t know of any Bible Colleges that push “in essentials unity” that also have a strong emphasis on separation.
 They don’t have conferences on separation.
 They don’t tend to inform the students of the compromise and error in their own “groups.”
-They don’t have informed men like me in to warn the students.
+They don’t bring informed men in to warn the students.
 They don’t have a lot of clear warning material in their bookstores.

 The churches and schools that still emphasize separation are those who reject the “in essentials unity” principle.

 When “in essentials unity” is accepted, separation tends to take a backseat, then it is placed in the trunk (or boot for you British), finally it gets thrown out of the vehicle entirely, particularly by the second generation.